Title IX Sexual Misconduct Policy

 https://publicdocs.maxient.com/reportingform.php?SaintPetersUniv&layout_id=3

 Professional and Pastoral Counsels.
 Professional, licensed counselors, and pastoral counselors who provide mental health counseling to members of the University community are not required to report any information about an incident to the Title IX Coordinator or Deputy Title IX Coordinator without a victim’s permission.
+Students are encouraged to utilize the following resources for confidential discussion and support related to sex-based harassment or discrimination and its effect.
+Because of the confidentiality afforded to these relationships, however, students should know that these confidential resource persons are not in a position to report the harassment to University officials or to intervene to end the discrimination.
+However, confidential employees must share how to contact the Title IX Coordinator, detail how to make a complaint of sex discrimination or sex-based harassment, and explain how the Title IX Coordinator may be able to offer and coordinate supportive measures.
 Following is the contact information for these individuals:

 Other Reporting Considerations